nimaaskarian/cpp-interpreter/README.md

 1. Install gcc (If you didn't find your distro, search in your distros docs in how to install):
     - Arch (and arch based distros): `sudo pacman -S gcc`
-    - Debian (and debian/ubuntu based distros like mint): `sudo apt install build-essential`
+    - Debian (and debian/ubuntu based distros like mint): `sudo apt install build-essential` then do `gcc -v` to verify the installation.
 2. Clone this project: `git clone https://github.com/nimaaskarian/cpp-interpreter`
 3. Put cpp.sh into your path (`cp cpp-interpretor/cpp.sh /bin/cpp`), or make a function in your shell's rc file like so:
 `function cpp(){